Jump to: Resources | Participate | Withdrawal | Return | Contact

 Participating in home instruction is a two-step process.

 Step 1: Complete the Home Instruction Notification Form.

 To complete this form, you will need to identify how your home instruction will be managed.
 MSDE provides two options in this regard:

 Option 1: Parents/Guardians are responsible for selecting the curricula they will use to provide their student or students with “regular thorough instruction in the studies usually taught in the public schools to children of the same age”.
-Families will create a portfolio with work samples for each student.
+Parents/Guardians choose the resources and instructional materials which may also include online courses to curate a portfolio with student work samples and other artifacts and evidence for each student.
 Home Instruction students portfolios are reviewed up to 3 times a year by the Home Instruction Office.

 Option 2: Parents follow curricula developed by one of the “Nonpublic Entities Registered to Supervise Home Instruction of Maryland Students.”
 The nonpublic entity will verify the student’s participation on an annual basis.
 HCPSS does not conduct portfolio reviews under this option.

 How to Withdraw from Home Instruction